alonzoalcantar/Minesweeper-Project-/README.md

-** Minesweeper
+## Minesweeper

-** WireFrame
+## WireFrame

 ![MyWireFrame](https://i.imgur.com/DXwo56y.png)

-//function to start game and begin clock
+//function to start game and begin clock - clock will run as long as the game is active

-//player choice function when player choses a tile
+//player choice function when player choses a tile - as the player hovers over a square it will allow them to make a choice

-//function to verify move is valid
+//function to verify move is valid - makes sure that the square the player chose has not already been selected this game

-//fucntion to check if mine is nearby
+//function to check if mine is nearby - if square is clear, checks if mine is nearby and assigns value to square depending on amount of mines

-// function to end game if mine is clicked
+// function to end game if mine is clicked - if player choses square with mine, all the mines will be revealed and the game will end

-// function to reset game
+// function to reset game - when reset button is clicked then the same will begin again and the board will randomize

-// fucntion to radomize mines every game
+// function to radomize mines every game - places mines randomly across all squares

-//fucntion if player places flag
+//function if player places flag - marks square with a flag to remind plater of there potential mines may be

-// function for time elapsed
+// function for time elapsed - timer on screen for player to be aware of how long their board/game has been active